nakijun/fdotoolbox/Doc/userdoc/datastores.rst

 .. index::
    single: Create Data Store; Flat File

+.. _create-data-store-express:

 Creating flat file data sources
 -------------------------------

-The Express Add-In provides a specialized dialog for creating data stores for file-based providers.
-The following file-based providers are supported:
+The Express Add-In provides a faster method of creating data stores.
+For example, creating a SDF data store is as simple as opening a save dialog and entering the name of the SDF file to create.
+The following providers, have support for creating data stores:

  * SDF
  * SHP